 BuildStrong, BRIC, and Beyond: Encouraging Innovative, Cost-effective, Risk-Reducing Disaster Mitigation and Resilience Efforts Today and Into the Future

-In this unique iteration of it’s Disaster Mitigation and Resilience Forum Series, the BuildStrong Coalition brings together the perspectives of the Federal Emergency Management Agency (FEMA), state and local emergency managers and disaster officials, and trailblazers from the insurance and infrastructure industries.
-Through a combination of compelling presentations, speakers and informative discussions, this robust session will examine existing opportunities and possibilities for the future of mitigation and infrastructure resilience.
-This session will:
+In this unique iteration of its Disaster Mitigation and Resilience Forum Series, the BuildStrong Coalition brings together the perspectives of the Federal Emergency Management Agency (FEMA), state and local emergency managers and disaster officials, and trailblazers from the insurance and infrastructure industries.
+Through a combination of compelling presentations, speakers, and informative discussions, this session will examine existing opportunities and possibilities for the future of mitigation and infrastructure resilience.

-- Share tactical information on best practices and lessons learned in areas of risk identification, state mitigation plan development, establishing mitigation priorities, and securing resources for innovative project implementation.
+- Share tactical information on best practices and lessons learned in areas of risk identification, state mitigation plan development, mitigation priorities, and resources for innovative project implementation.

-- Highlight transformational projects focused on promoting residential resilience and retrofits, and increasing resilience in key lifeline infrastructure like water and power systems.
+- • Highlight transformational projects focused on promoting residential resilience, retrofits, and increasing resilience in key lifeline infrastructure like water and power systems.

-- Explore opportunities to align federal, state, and local governmental and private sector resources and priorities develop creative partnerships, alliances, and coalitions to unlock the full potential of smart mitigation projects to reduce risk in communities.
+- • Explore opportunities for aligning federal, state, and local government and private sector resources and priorities to develop creative partnerships, alliances, and coalitions that unlock the full potential of smart mitigation projects to reduce risk in communities.

-- COVID-19 has impacted every community, however, there are indications that the pandemic has disproportionally affected communities of color in the U.S. This session will bring to light the inequities exposed as a result of COVID-19 and how all sectors can come together to address the health and economic impacts of this crisis on vulnerable populations, while supporting their long-term recovery.
+COVID-19 has impacted every community; however, the pandemic has disproportionally affected communities of color in the U.S. This session will bring to light the inequities exposed as a result of COVID-19 and how all sectors can come together to address the health and economic effects of this crisis on vulnerable populations, while supporting their long-term recovery.

 Breakout Session: Private-Public Partnership in Action – Capitalizing on Open Capacity and Resources

-With restaurants across the nation temporarily closing due to the impacts of COVID-19, many chefs became furloughed.
+With a number of restaurants across the nation temporarily closing due to COVID-19, many workers were furloughed.
 At the same time, there has been a spike in hunger and food shortages.
-In this session, learn how a unique private-public partnership helped serve 4.5 million meals in 45 days by keeping nearly 30 restaurants opened and 300 employees working part time.
+In this session, learn how a unique private-public partnership helped serve 4.5 million meals in 45 days and save nearly 300 restaurant workers from having to file for unemployment.

-Breakout Session: Digital Divide, Digital Economy, Digital Opportunity
+Breakout Session: Digital Opportunity, Digital Divide, and Digital Economy

 Access to broadband is a key component to solving the underlying challenges of the inequality of opportunity.
 For some Americans broadband is not available, for others broadband is available but they choose or are unable to subscribe.
 And the COVID-19 pandemic has made the difficulties of societal engagement, job opportunities, education and healthcare without broadband even starker.
 During this session, attendees will hear form the nation’s leading broadband about why and how the business community and policymakers must focus on these twin “deployment” and “adoption” to ensure that the benefits connectivity affords can be redressed and realized by all.

-African-American and other minority representation needs to be included in hazard and disaster mitigation planning.
-According to the William Averette Anderson Fund, research has shown that racial and ethnic minorities often have increased difficulty evacuating prior to a crisis and are more likely to experience disproportionate physical and financial loss during disasters.
-This session will help educate attendees on steps they can take to ensure racial equity as part of the disaster planning.
+African Americans and other minorities need to be included in hazard and disaster mitigation planning.
+According to the William Averette Anderson Fund, research shows that racial and ethnic minorities often have increased difficulty evacuating prior to a crisis and are more likely to experience disproportionate physical and financial loss during disasters.
+This session will inform attendees on steps they can take to ensure racial equity as part of disaster planning.